-We now meet Greg Jordan, graphic designer for Friends of St Peter’s
+We now meet Greg Jordan, Graphic Designer for the Friends of St Peter's

 What motivated you to become a graphic designer?

 I’ve always been interested in both science and the arts and did an unusual combination of A-levels – maths, physics and art – which led to my BA degree in Scientific and Technical Graphics at Cornwall College and Plymouth Polytechnic back in the early 80s.

 And you’ve been working in graphics ever since?